 Sorting systems are used to sort items in warehouses or distribution centers based on their destinations.
 Random flows of items are combined into orders for shipping.
-Sorting parameters depend on the type of company or logistic process.
-For example, postal or courier companies often sort by routes or postal code to gather all items for one driver.
+Sorting parameters depend on the type of company or application within the supply chain.
+For example, an outbound sorter for postal or courier companies often sorts by routes or postal code to gather all items for one driver.
 However, retail companies sort the items per store.
 When looking at e-commerce orders, items can be sorted per order or if the amount of orders is very large, a combined batch of orders.
 This last option needs a second sorting process to fine sort the items per order.
 This fine sorting could be done by using put-to-light cabinets or another manual sorting system like scan-to-sort.

 Manual, semi-automatic or automatic sorting

 Sorters come in a large variety.
 Automatic sorters range from conveyor-based sorters like the cross-track sorter to carrier-based sorter like the slide tray sorter or bomb-bay sorter.
 Based on aspects like the required capacity and the available budget, the choice might be made to select a manual sorting system or (semi-)automatic sorting system.
 The full list of sorter types is endless and constantly evolving, but most common types include: